Cars

 at Nev's garage in West Bridgford, Notts.
 Hughes helped build

-Brian's first car, an early Junior which won at Long Eaton in 1960.
+Brian's first car, a Junior which won at Long Eaton in 1960.
 Brian

-passed away in 2000, but his son Stuart now campaigns an F1 stock-car.
+passed away in 2000, but his son Stuart campaigned an F1 stock-car.
 Graham

 Shaw was mechanic for Brian.
 Chris G.

-tells me this is the ex-Nev Hughes car, which at one trime was
+tells me this is the ex-Nev Hughes car, which at one time was

 The late great Brian Wallace, #